yuyang339/cs140e-21spr/labs/README.md

   - [5-digital-analyzer](5-digital-analyzer/): the goal of this lab is getting you comfortable with machine code and starting to build an intuition for how the hardware actually works.
-    As a motivating application you'll build a fast, accurate digital analyzer and test signal generator that have timing error in the tens of nanoseconds.
+    As a driving application you'll build a fast, accurate digital analyzer and test signal generator that have timing error in the tens of nanoseconds.
 At the end you'll have software that appears more accurate than a $400 Saleae (at least the ones made in 2020).